saiharshithpalepu/pythonSolutions/README.md

 # pythonSolutions
-This repo contains solutions for the leet code problems whic i did
+This repo contains solutions for the leet code problems which i did